Dominic-Mutiso/Hospital-Ranking/README.md

-## Programming Assignment 3: R Programming
+## Hospital Ranking based on State and Outcome: R Programming

 ### Introduction
 This assignment involves working with data from the Hospital Compare website run by the U.S. Department of Health and Human Services.
 The dataset contains information about the quality of care at over 4,000 Medicare-certified hospitals in the U.S., focusing on 30-day mortality and readmission rates for heart attacks, heart failure, and pneumonia.